2019 WNBA draft

 The 2019 WNBA draft was the league's draft for the 2019 WNBA season.
 On March 19, the league announced the draft would be held on April 10 at Nike New York headquarters.
 The first round was televised on ESPN2, and the second and third rounds were televised on ESPNU.

 On August 28, 2018, the league held the draft lottery between the four non-playoff teams – Indiana, New York, Las Vegas, and Chicago.
 The Aces won the top pick for the third year in a row.
 For just the second time, all five players of one school's starting lineup was drafted, when Notre Dame's starting five were selected in the first 20 picks.

 Draft lottery

 The lottery selection to determine the order of the top four picks in the 2019 draft took place on August 28, 2018 during halftime of the 2018 WNBA Playoffs game between the Atlanta Dream and Washington Mystics.

 Lottery chances

-All odds out of 1,000 based on percentages.
-(The 11-12-13-14 combination is ignored.)